|Electricity supplier transition information:

 Agera Energy is no longer able to enroll new participants into the program or change your account from one program option to another.

 Welcome to the Cambridge Community Electricity program, a City electricity program that increases the amount of renewable energy in your electricity and offers the potential for savings on the supplier services portion of your Eversource electric bill.

 The program is an electricity aggregation, a form of group purchasing in which a city or town uses the bulk buying power of the entire community to negotiate an electricity supply price for everyone.
 With the Cambridge Community Electricity program, Eversource will continue to deliver electricity to Cambridge, but the City will now use a competitive bid process to choose its own electricity supplier.
 Cambridge has signed an 18-month contract with Agera Energy that will be in effect from July 2017 meter reads until January 2019 meter reads.

 The program offers two cleaner-energy alternatives to Eversource Basic Service and to electricity supply offers in the marketplace:

 - Standard Green: The default offering.
 Provides 25% more solar energy than required by the state, all coming from projects located in or near Cambridge.
 Eversource Basic Service customers will be automatically enrolled in Standard Green.

 - 100% Green: An option.
 Provides 100% renewable energy, all from renewable energy projects located in New England (100% Massachusetts Class I Recs).
 You may choose 100% Green by calling Agera Energy at 1-888-589-7790.

 All Eversource Basic Service customers will be automatically enrolled in the Cambridge Community Electricity program, unless they choose to opt out.

-If you participate, the program price will apply to your electricity use beginning in July 2017, and you will see two changes on your Eversource electric bill beginning in August 2017:
+If you participate, you will see two changes on your Eversource electric bill beginning the month after you enroll: